jderusse/docker-gitsplit/README.md

 Include a `.gitsplit.yml` file in the root of your repository.
 This section provides a brief overview of the configuration file and split process.

+Use env variable to inject your credential and manage authentication.

 Example .gitsplit.yml configuration:

 ```yaml